aneeshafedo/Templates/Connector-Templates/sfdc_templates/sfdc_record_to_ghseet/README.md

-# Add rows to Google Sheets Spreadsheet when a new record is added in Salesforce
+# Add rows to Google Sheets Spreadsheet when a New Record is Added in Salesforce
 ## Intergration Use Case
-At the execution of this template, each time new record is added in salesforce, Google Sheets Spreadsheet row will be added containing all the defined fields in particular SObject.
+At the execution of this template, each time a new record is added in salesforce, Google Sheets Spreadsheet row will be added containing all the defined fields of particular SObject.
 Users need to provide the name of the SObject they wish to log into the GSheet as a configuration parameter (`sf_object`) prior to the execution.

 ## Supported Versions